Golden State Warriors’ Draymond Green Takes Defense Skills to New Arena: Politics

 Now, the three-time NBA All-Defensive First Team selection has mounted an attack off the hardwood in another arena: Politics.
 Green is speaking out, online and off, expressing his displeasure for Assembly Bill (AB) 1998, the “Dental Practice Act,” which is authored by Assemblymember Evan Low (D-Campbell).

 Low’s district covers parts of the South Bay and Silicon Valley.
-Home to a number of tech companies, the area is more than 50 percent White and under 3 percent African American.
-Latinos account for about 17 percent.
+Home to a number of tech companies, the area is more than 50% White and under 3% African American.
+Latinos account for about 17%.

 Last week, Green fired off a series of tweets directed at AB 1998 and Low.
 He tagged the politician in them.